Advanced Training 5: Tactics Laboratory

-Course Description: An intensive force-on-force training course that will improve the student's ability to perform in realistic, real-time, live action situations involving one or more opponents, one or more bystanders and one or more dependents (friends/family members that the student is protecting).
+Course Description: A mix of hand-to-hand and force-on-force training that will improve the student's ability to perform in realistic, real-time, live action situations involving one or more opponents, one or more bystanders and one or more dependents (friends/family members that the student is protecting).

 For prices and upcoming course dates, check the schedule page.

-Optional Equipment: An Airsoft gas blowback gun that matches your own carry gun, and two magazines for the Airsoft gun.
-One source for Airsoft GBB guns is Airsoft Atlanta.
-If you carry a 1911 or Glock handgun, bring your normal carry holster and mag pouches.
+Optional Equipment: An Airsoft gas blowback gun that matches your own carry gun.
 See the general policies page for suggestions on food, drink, clothing, etc.

 Facility: A-Zone Range